Privacy Policy

 If we have consent to use your personal information, you have the right to remove it at any time.
 If you want to remove your consent, please contact DataProtection@msvhousing.co.uk

-Sharing information with our contractors and suppliers
+Sharing information with other parties including contractors and suppliers

 There are some cases when we will share your information to support legitimate business purposes.
 We do this to make sure that we can meet your needs, and also to meet our health and safety obligations towards those delivering services on our behalf.
 This may include sharing information with our contractors and suppliers to allow them to carry out duties on our behalf or to meet contractual obligations we may have.